Sedap Malam

-Sedap Malam (Indonesian Sweetness of the Night, or a name of a night-blooming flower) is a 1951 film directed by Ratna Asmara and produced by Djamaluddin Malik for Persari.
+Sedap Malam (Indonesian for Sweetness of the Night, or a name of a night-blooming flower) is a 1951 film directed by Ratna Asmara and produced by Djamaluddin Malik for Persari.
 Starring Sukarsih and M. Pandji Anom, it follows a woman who descends into prostitution after her husband marries another woman.
 It was both Persari's first production and the first film directed by a woman in Indonesian history.

 Plot

 Over a period of several years, Patmah has worked to help her husband Tamin build his book-selling business into a large printing house.
 However, in the early 1940s, after the business begins to succeed Tamin takes on a younger wife.
 Outraged at her husband's polygyny, Patmah abandons him and goes to work as a nurse, leaving their four-year-old daughter Nuraini with her friend, Tinah.

 During the Japanese occupation, Patmah is promised that she can receive further training as a nurse in Tokyo.
 Upon arrival, however, she discovers that the young nurses are actually intended as comfort women.
 Patmah thus spends the remainder of World War II satisfying the sexual desires of Japanese soldiers.
 After the war, when she returns to Indonesia, Patmah is unable to reintegrate into society and continues work as a prostitute.

 One day, Patmah hears that the now-adult Nuraini is to be wed to Tamin, now a widower; both are unaware of their blood relations.
 She succeeds in breaking up the planned marriage and in arranging for Nuraini to wed Burhan, a young author whom Nuraini loves.
 Patmah is tried for prostitution shortly afterwards and eventually dies of a sexually transmitted disease.